History, Mission, & Inclusivityadmin

 History, Mission & Inclusivity

 On January 1, 1994, the Society of Magnetic Resonance in Medicine and the Society of Magnetic Resonance Imaging merged to form the Society of Magnetic Resonance (now named the International Society for Magnetic Resonance in Medicine).
 The first annual meeting of the merged Society was held in Dallas, Texas, USA, in March 1994.
-The most recent annual meeting was held in Singapore, 07-13 May 2016.
+The most recent annual meeting was held in Montréal, QC, Canada, 11-16 May 2019.

 In addition to its large scientific meetings, the Society holds workshops and publishes two journals, Magnetic Resonance in Medicine and the Journal of Magnetic Resonance Imaging.
 It also sponsors study groups on specific areas of scientific interest and chapters based on geographical location.